Neutral / cushion / high arch

 PWRFOAM is the central cushioning unit of the Saucony Peregrine 8.
 It offers a springy ride that’s also filled with shock-attenuating power.
 Moreover, its sturdy configuration doesn’t allow it to break down or sag easily.

 Placed on top of the thicker foam is a full-length EVERUN material.
 Its goal is to enable a springy ride and energy return when striking and taking off of the ground.
+This midsole material is also used in the Ride 10 shoe from Saucony.

 The mesh material of the Saucony Peregrine 8 has an open construction.
 It allows environmental air to enter the foot-chamber and maintain a cool and dry experience for the foot.